What Is Botanical Medicine?

 You can get botanicals at most health food stores, herbalist stores, and specialty stores.

-You can also buy botanicals online, but make sure you know the specific brand recommended by your doctor, so that you don’t end up with something that’s not been properly tested or vetted.
+When buying botanicals online, you want to make sure you know the specific brand recommended by your doctor so that you don’t end up with something that’s not been properly tested or vetted.

 Questions?
 Ask Dr. JJ